/r/propaganda

 Blatant propaganda uncovered

 What do I think?
 I think it's unrealistic to believe this isn't still happening.
 It's happening in big media, social media, and fact-checking organizations (the influence I mean).
 So why not Wikipedia?
 Whether it's CIA or any other entity doing their influence-work.
-This informative BBC-documentary sheds light on how propaganda has been and is being used by the institutions most of us trust: https://youtu.be/eJ3RzGoQC4s?si=iJ-f8R9CwDT8Xifv
+This highly informative BBC-documentary sheds light on how propaganda has been and is being used by the institutions most of us trust: https://youtu.be/eJ3RzGoQC4s?si=iJ-f8R9CwDT8Xifv

-• So basically media influence is widespread and affects various sources, including fact-checking organizations; so understanding media manipulation is crucial.
+• So basically media influence is widespread and affects various sources, including fact-checking organizations; therefore understanding media manipulation is crucial.
 And you may be surprised of the scale it is happening when you start looking.

 I saw an interview with former Nato-leader Jens Stoltenberg on national television here i Norway a few days ago.
 He said Nato was willing to negotiate with Putin but that the Russians declined and simply went to war.
-However it was the Russians who had sent the first draft for an agreement )it may be blocked from other countries, but here is part of the interview (it's in Norwegian and I'll copy my own transcript below): https://tv.nrk.no/se?v=NNFA54000124&t=806s
+However it was the Russians who had sent the first draft for an agreement)it may be blocked from other countries, but here is part of the interview (it's in Norwegian and I'll copy my own transcript below): https://tv.nrk.no/se?v=NNFA54000124&t=806s

 Translation: "Nato is completely ready for dialogue, Nato has expressed that time and again, it is Russia that has walked away from the dialogue, we had a meeting with them in the weeks before the invasion, they had sent in some... they had sent us proposals, we were willing to negotiate about it, but they invaded.
 So it is clear that it is not so easy to have a dialogue with someone who would rather use military force than sit and try to find diplomatic solutions...[sic]”